1jour1vin

 Rated estate (2022 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-The Morgon 2023, aged in a combination of barrels and concrete, opens with aromas of cooked cherries, sweet earth, and oak spices.
-On the palate, it is medium-bodied to full-bodied, with ripe acidity and refreshing fluidity amid its concentration of fruit.
-The finish is marked by a subtle salinity that adds to the wine's charm.
+The 2023 Morgon, aged in a combination of oak barrels and concrete tanks, opens with aromas of baked cherries, sweet earth, and oak spices.
+On the palate, it is medium-bodied to full-bodied, with ripe acidity and a refreshing smoothness that complements its concentrated fruit.
+The finish is marked by a subtle salinity that adds to the wine’s charm.

 About the estate: